stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 **Promote best practices, not proliferate outdated ones.**

+Project templates shape how thousands of developers work.
+A cookiecutter template isn't just scaffolding - it's an opinionated statement about how projects should be structured.
+We have a responsibility to:

 - **Adopt modern tooling** - uv over pip, ruff over flake8+black+isort
+- **Deprecate legacy patterns** - Remove virtualenvwrapper, drop pipenv/poetry/pixi complexity
-- **Simplify choices** - 4 environment managers instead of 7, focus on what works well
+- **Simplify choices** - 3 environment managers instead of 6, focus on what works well
 - **Separate dev from production** - clear dependency boundaries
 - **Zero post-scaffold configuration** - Jupyter kernels, linting, testing all pre-configured

+> [!IMPORTANT]
+> Every choice in this template should answer: "Is this how we'd recommend someone start a new project today?"

 ## Core Principles